rausanka/WordPressHelpers/README.md

 WordPressHelpers
 ================

-collection of shell scripts for working with WordPress installs
+A handy collection of shell scripts for working with WordPress installs (initially built for MediaTemple sites).